SiddhaK17/higher-or-lower-followers-project/README.md

 🧪 **Modular Codebase**
 Follows clean separation of concerns using modular files (`main.py`, `game_data.py`, `art.py`) for scalability and maintainability.

-🎯 **Real-World Context Simulation**
+🎯 **Real World Context Simulation**
 Uses real life influencer data, making the game both entertaining and relatable for modern audiences.

-🧰 **Hands-On Python Practice**
+🧰 **Hands On Python Practice**
-Reinforces Python fundamentals such as functions, imports, data structures, input/output, loops, and control flow — ideal for beginners and learners.
+Reinforces Python fundamentals such as functions, imports, data structures, input/output, loops, and control flow which is ideal for beginners and learners.

 ---